-The Internet of Things products and services aim to increase organisational value and turnover, Boyeun Lee is developing guidelines on new product development processes for this exciting area.
-Boyeun is a PhD Candidate, PETRAS IoT Hub, ImaginationLancaster, Lancaster University, she received support from RADMA which is now in its 40th year.
-Here she talks about her work and her inspirations
+The Internet of Things products and services aim to increase organisational value and turnover.
+Boyeun Lee is developing guidelines on new product development processes for this exciting area.
+Boyeun is a PhD Candidate, PETRAS IoT Hub, ImaginationLancaster, Lancaster University, and she received support from RADMA which is now in its 40th year.
+Here she talks about her work and her inspirations.

 After having a wide range of public and commercial experience across sectors as a service designer, I have started design PhD for PETRAS at Lancaster University.
 My PhD study aims to develop guidelines on New Product Development processes for Internet of Things products and services.
 It will contribute to not only academia, but also help the manufacturing and service industries understand better how value should be created through design and development process in order to embrace new market opportunities.
 My research interests cover: design research, design strategy, service design, design for IoT, value creation for IoT, value creation through design, and design policy.

 What support did you get from RADMA and how did it help you?